 Stripo has a free version, so try it out and see what you think.

-Newsletters are a super effective way of reaching your audience.
-It is 40x more effective than Facebook and Twitter combined and more effective than paid search, TV, radio and conventional forms of marketing.
+As well as having many other benefits, newsletters are a super effective way of reaching your audience.
+In this respect, email marketing is 40x more effective than Facebook and Twitter combined and more effective than paid search, TV, radio and conventional forms of marketing.

-However, the newsletter landscape has changed, and it’s important to update your newsletter practices according to your audience’s digital habits.
+However, the newsletter landscape has changed, and it’s important to update your digital marketing strategy according to your audience’s digital habits.

 Before you even write your newsletter content, have your reader in mind.
 Figure out what they need and how your email can fulfill that need.
 You can even make them realize they need something they didn’t need before.
 Keep that need in mind when you craft your subject line and call-to-action.